 Do You Want to Register?

-To learn more about Parker Poe's commitment to diversity and inclusion, please click here.
+To learn more about Parker Poe's commitment to diversity, equity, and inclusion, please click here.

 We encourage minority law students to take advantage of other valuable resources as well.
 For example, the Southeastern Minority Job Fair (SEMJF) is a great way to get in front of approximately 140 employers, including Parker Poe.